angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 black mana being created.
 Furthermore, it somehow felt like the deck was constructed such that casting Thoughtseize on turn 1 and going off turn 2 was less desirable as a gameplan.
 I think it was a result of the lands not making all colors.
-A hand that could play land into Thoughtseize on turn 1 might no be able to make red mana for turn 2.
-In spite off all this, I felt like Opals could still be a net gain (and my results without Opal were uninspiring), so I continued testing.
+A hand that could play land into Thoughtseize on turn 1 might not be able to make red mana for turn 2.
+In spite of all this, I felt like Opals could still be a net gain (and my results without Opal were uninspiring), so I continued testing.